holidaycheck/hc-event-component/README.md

 </hc-event>
 ```

+## How to develop?

+Run `npm start` and you can open http://localhost:8989 in your browser where you can see/browse
+the files and tests.

 ## Install/setup, via nix - for local development

 The project can be built and run locally using nix, to reproduce the environment.